-The community is committed to revitalising these schemes and has decided to do the following.
+The community is committed to revitalising of or setting u p these : schemes and has decided 1 to do the following

 QUICK REFERENCE FOR TRAINERS

 Establishing an Emergency Savings Scheme

 Membership: Who will be in the emergency savings scheme?

 Executive: Who will play the part of treasurer and secretary?
 What experience/expertise should these key people have?
 How will they be nominated?